Powered by agentic AI: How decades of expertise shaped Chat IQ

 Plenty of leasing tools can answer questions after hours and schedule tours quickly.
 Earlier versions of Chat IQ focused on that too.
 But we realized speed alone wasn’t enough, so we started building a new generation of leasing AI built around conversion, not just response.

-During early iterations, our marketing team, seasoned in multifamily messaging, realized why answering fast is not the answer: speed made renters feel like they were talking to a bot.
+During early iterations, our multifamily marketing team realized why answering fast is not the answer: Speed made renters feel like they were talking to a bot.
 Consistent, speedy answers are a bug, not a feature.
 Variable response timing comes from a new parameter that helps Chat IQ distinguish between speed and timing.

 To do that, we built intent recognition specifically around leasing signals.
 A couple with a 60-day timeline asking about pet policies gets different attention than someone “just looking.”
 When a prospect asks, “Is this still available?” in their third message, that’s urgency.
 When they ask, “What else is available?” the system sees they’re browsing.

 Chat IQ knows the difference because our team lived it.
-We know that speed matters, but timing matters more, so now Chat IQ knows it too.
-Variable response time is the feature that adds natural variation to the equation, making every interaction feel more human.
+We know that speed matters, but timing matters more.
+So now Chat IQ knows it too.
+Variable response time is the feature that adds natural variation to the equation, making every interaction with agentic AI feel more human.

 Empathy felt impossible, until it wasn’t